 In a truck accident claim, avoid handling the claim independently, inadvertently admitting fault, giving a recorded statement, and accepting initial settlement offers without consulting an attorney.
 These mistakes can significantly impact the value of your case.

-Truck accident settlements have many different elements to consider.
+Truck accident settlements involve many factors to consider.
 While knowing the average truck accident settlement may be helpful, a thorough analysis of your specific case should be done by a preeminent truck accident attorney in the area in which the accident occurred.

 Call us 24/7 at (281) 893-0760 for a FREE CONSULTATION.